WASDetchan/colorscheme-transformer/README.md

 ## How to use
 ### Format
-Colorset is YAML file in format
+Colorset is YAML file in format:
 NAME: RRGGBB
-RRGGBB case is ignored
+RRGGBB case is ignored.
-Colorscheme is a program-specific ready-to-use file Template is a colorscheme where some colors RRGGBB changed to their name {NAME} to be filled with a colorset.
+Colorscheme is a program-specific ready-to-use file.
+Template is a colorscheme where some colors RRGGBB changed to their name {NAME} to be filled with a colorset.
 ### Make template
 ```console
 coroscheme-transformer make [colorscheme] [colorset]